Travel Log Barrett Ishida Travel Log Barrett Ishida

 While I didn’t get to talk to Yoshida personally, he walked us out like he did with all his customers when we left, thanked us and waved bye.

-* This shop has closed
+* This shop has moved to Kinshicho.

 Ivy Place